 There are many types of goals that a person can set, but perhaps the most important in the long run are those that lead to spiritual growth.

-But forging a deeper connection to your spirit doesn’t happen by itself.
+Because growth of any kind rarely happens by itself.
 Just like anything else, it requires a plan and action.

 This plan can come in the form of spiritual goals, several examples of which follow below.